ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/cisco_fabricpath.md

 ## Summary

-The **Summary** tab contains the summary of neighbors, switch IDs and routes.
+The **Summary** tab contains the summary of neighbors, switch IDs, and routes.

 ![Summary table](fabricPathSummary.png)